JaimeHyland/Mellifera/Testing.md

 ### Navbar and Banner

-* Verify hover effects are present on all nav links - :white_check_mark:
+* Verify hover effects are present on all nav links. ✔
-* Check all links in the nav element direct users to expected pages - :white_check_mark:
+* Check all links in the nav element direct users to expected pages. ✔
-* Check all links in the mobile nav element direct users to the expected pages - :white_check_mark:
+* Check all links in the mobile nav element direct users to the expected pages. ✔
-* Verify login and register links remove once a user is logged into the site - :white_check_mark:
+* Verify login and register links remove once a user is logged into the site. ✔
-* Verify admin/superuser specific links appear in 'My Account' dropdown - :white_check_mark:
+* Verify admin/superuser specific links appear in 'My Account' dropdown. ✔
-* Verify scrolling banner displays and is animated - :white_check_mark:
+* Verify scrolling banner displays and is animated. ✔

 ### Footer
-* Verify social icons link to the corresponding social media websites and that they open in a new window when clicked :white_check_mark:
+* Verify social icons link to the corresponding social media websites and that they open in a new window when clicked. ✔
-* Verify the year is rendered as the current year in the copyright caption :white_check_mark:
+* Verify the year is rendered as the current year in the copyright caption. ✔

 ### Search Bar
-* Check an existing search term to achieve render the conversions template with search query applied - :white_check_mark:
+* Check an existing search term to achieve render the conversions template with search query applied. ✔
 ![Search - True](documentation/testing/img/search-true.png)

-* Check a non-existent search term to render the conversions template with search query applied - :white_check_mark:
+* Check a non-existent search term to render the conversions template with search query applied. ✔
 ![Search - False](documentation/testing/img/search-false.png)

 <div align="right">